luigicucciolillo/Certifications/Full stack development - Nuclio digital school/readme.md

   - Web security best practices

 **Final Project:**
-Built a full-stack web application (e.g., e-commerce site, task manager, or social platform) applying all course concepts, with an emphasis on code quality, performance, and user experience.

----

-**Final Project:**
 Developed a full-stack web application in a group setting ( social platform).
 The project emphasized teamwork, agile workflows, and real-world collaboration practices.
 We worked together using Git and GitHub, managing tasks through branches, pull requests, and code reviews to ensure clean, maintainable code.
 Regular stand-ups and issue tracking simulated a real development environment, strengthening both technical and communication skills.